Capital-News-Service/case-search-bot/README.md

 Add your cjis codes for crimes that are intersting to you.
 https://mdcourts.gov/sites/default/files/import/district/charginglanguage_102018.pdf?pdf=Charging-Language

-Here is codes what we are using:
+Here is the cjis codes what we are using:

 ```
 MURDER-FIRST DEGREE : 1_0990